JedWalton/FeatureExtractorPy/README.md

   column/s for up to 3 different types of tolerances.
 - Define which quadrant the dimension is in.
 - Read data from Bill of material (BOM)
-- Read data from title block
+- Read data from title block:
-- List geometric tolerances also

-The stuff needed from the title block is:

-Drawing number
+    - Drawing number
-Revision
+    - Revision
-Date
+    - Date
-Units
+    - Units
-Description
+    - Description
-Page number
+    - Page number
+- List geometric tolerances:
+  - Runout
+  - Flatness
+  - Perpendicularity
+  - Parallelism
+  - Position
+  - Surface finish
+  - etc.

 See the box that says the tolerances of dimensions that are otherwise untoleranced - so use that to see what tolerance the dimensions are depending on the number of digits after the decimal poiny

-Most common geometric tolerances are

-Runout
-Flatness
-Perpendicularity
-Parallelism
-Position
-Surface finish